Tammam-Al-Bahri/br1-lootbox-scanner/README.md

 - These scripts use the browser’s fetch API, so they work without any build tools or dependencies.
 - Running them directly on [br1game.com](https://www.br1game.com/signup?referral=Tammoom) ensures the requests are from an allowed origin (no CORS or SSL issues).

-# Built out of curiosity an for fun
+## Built out of curiosity and for fun.